A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Continuous equations of motion

 Notice that in the surface integral in Eq.~(\ref{eq:weak_form3}), we use $j(\s,t)$ to obtain the fluid traction forces per unit \emph{reference} area.
 We directly discretize this equation in our numerical scheme.

-In this paper, we use hyperelastic structural models, for which the first Piola-Kirchoff stress tensor $\PP$ is related to the strain energy functional as in Eq.~(\ref{eq:PP_def}).
-For nearly incompressible large-deformation elasticity, however, we relax the incompressibility constraint by re-expressing $\PP$ in Eq.~(\ref{eq:PP_def}) via $\PP={\partial \psi}/{\partial \FF}$ and assuming an additive splitting of the elastic energies associated with volume changing and volume preserving motions.
+In this paper, we use hyperelastic structural models, for which the first Piola-Kirchoff stress tensor $\PP$ is related to the strain energy functional as in Eq.~(\ref{eq:PP_def}), and we use a nearly incompressible structural formulation as a penalty method for the exactly incompressible case.
+For nearly incompressible large-deformation elasticity, we relax the incompressibility constraint by re-expressing $\PP$ in Eq.~(\ref{eq:PP_def}) via $\PP={\partial \psi}/{\partial \FF}$ and assuming an additive splitting of the elastic energies associated with volume changing and volume preserving motions.
 This splitting is motivated by the assumption that a uniform pressure should produce changes in size but not in shape \cite{sansour2008physical,vadala2020stabilization}.
 We first write $\psi$ for an isotropic material as a function of the scalar invariants $\psi=\psi(I_1,I_2,I_3)$ in which

 with $\CC=\FF^T\FF$ being the right Cauchy-Green deformation tensor.
 To achieve the desired split satisfying \emph{material frame invariance}, we use a standard approach based on the Flory decomposition \cite{flory1961thermodynamic} to reformulate the strain energy with the modified strain invariants, through multiplicatively decomposing $\FF$ into dilatational and deviatoric parts, $\FF = J^{1/3} \bar{\FF}$.
 This also results in a modified right Cauchy-Green strain tensor, $\bar{\CC}=J^{-2/3}\CC$.
 Similarly, the first modified invariant of $\bar{\CC}$ is $\bar{I}_1=J^{-2/3}I_1$.
 The specific model used in this work is of the form